ttag-org/ttag/gitbook/localization-with-webpack-and-c-3po.md

 > ![Local image](./assets/webpack-demo-3.png)

-We must note that now we see `1 second` instead of `1 seconds`.
-Let's examine how our app.js
+Now we see `1 second` instead of `1 seconds`.
+Let's examine how the size of our app.js
 changed:

 Before - 3.0K: